yurikadoi/prey_model_VR/README.md

 Open RotaryEncoderAO_cont.ino (Obtained from HyungGoo).
 Verify the code and upload it.
 Once the upload is completed, check the singal in the test pannel in NIMAX software.
 Use RSE.
+# prey model analysis
+there is an event trigger that's sent when the switch happens (starting on Oct 18th) which is (-(vr.A+.5)) instead of normal track App event signal its either -2.5 or -4.5